Texas-Analyst/Understanding-TS/README.md

 ## Typescript compilation

+## Typescript Compiler (tsc) and its various options

 Typescript, a superset of Javascript, transpiles typescript(.ts) => javascript(.js).
 The typescript compiler is referenced as 'tsc' on the command line.
-A typescript project typically uses tsconfig.json to configure its environment variables that includes compiler options, the locations of the tsconfig.json source files and the final output directory for the build.
+A typescript project ALWAYS relies on a  tsconfig.json to configure its environment variables that includes compiler options, the locations of the tsconfig.json source files and the final output directory for the build.
 Use tsc --project 'path to tsconfig.json' on command line.
 Where the real path MUST be used.
 The path may be '.' to signify that the current directory is to be used.
-When the project option (tsc --project) is specified, only the path to the tsconfig.json file is allowed.
+Whenever the project option (tsc --project) is specified, only the path to the tsconfig.json file is allowed.
 All configuration values just mentioned will manage compilation